MKNHS Visit to College Wood – 1st June 2025

 We found much of natural history interest to look at, photograph and comment on.
 Stand-outs amongst the plants included plentiful Ragged Robin, and Common Spotted Orchid, just coming into flower.
 Ash dieback much in evidence but good to see oaks, which look like they were suppressed by the canopy prior to ride clearance, now able to develop.
 Numerous Beautiful Demoiselle adults and Drinker Moth caterpillars.
 And among the birds, Garden Warbler and Blackcap singing, and a Sparrow Hawk was viewed by three of us as it sped along a ride.

 Being extensive, located close to Milton Keynes but relatively unfrequented, and demonstrating a planted ancient woodland in recovery, makes the site well worth visiting.
-It would be a great success if the management initiated leads it to recover SSSI status.
+It would be a great success if the management initiated activity leads it to recover SSSI status.

 Species Observed